jfcon/2p-math-game/notes.md

-players have lives (3) (to read and set) players answer Game Questions players lose if they run out of lives
+players have lives (3) (to read and set) players answer Game Questions players lose if they run out of lives player has turns (their turn to go.
+True/False)

 - variables for Player
   - lives